burrowsa/SparkCloud.jl/README.md

     Tinker.digitalwrite(core, "D7", "HIGH")

+To flash your core with tinker do:

+    flashtinker(core)

 ## @sparkfunction ##

 The functions in `Tinker` are defined with the help of the handy `@sparkfunction` macro which can be used in your own code to declare Julia a function that maps to a function in your SparkCore's firmware: